OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-storm-develop-csharp-visual-studio-topology.md

         // Declare Input and Output schemas
         Dictionary<string, List<Type>> inputSchema = new Dictionary<string, List<Type>>();
-        // A tuple containing a string field - hello word inputSchema.Add("default", new List<Type>() { typeof(string) });
+        // A tuple containing a string field - the word inputSchema.Add("default", new List<Type>() { typeof(string) });

         Dictionary<string, List<Type>> outputSchema = new Dictionary<string, List<Type>>();
-        // A tuple containing a string and integer field - hello word and hello word count outputSchema.Add("default", new List<Type>() { typeof(string), typeof(int) });
+        // A tuple containing a string and integer field - the word and the word count outputSchema.Add("default", new List<Type>() { typeof(string), typeof(int) });
         this.ctx.DeclareComponentSchema(new ComponentStreamSchema(inputSchema, outputSchema));
     }